Have a moment? We love our community and want to know what you think.

 You need to communicate in person, on the phone and in writing with the public and other medical staff.
 You also need to take notes, write reports and give presentations.

-This is a competitive career since there number of job seekers although there are a number of people retiring.
+This is a competitive career because although there are a number of job seekers, there are also a number of people retiring.
 It is important to have project management skills, work well in teams and have experience with current health policies.

 These links will give you a list of related educational programs or where you can search for them.
 There may be other schools that have similar programs, such as private career colleges.
 You may be able to get advanced standing.